Meeting Bot Real-time Transcription

 After the utterance is finalized, your application will receive the complete final transcript utterance as a transcript.data event.

-Partial transcript real-time event payload
+Partial transcript data real-time event payload

 {